hatkirby/yandere/README.md

 # yandere
-Simple text substitution Twitter bot in the vein of [chemist](https://github.com/hatkirby/chemist), but without the dependency on [verbly](https://github.com/hatkirby/verbly).
-Tweets every hour, generating text based off of a data file constructed with a simple syntax.
+Simple text substitution Mastodon bot in the vein of [chemist](https://github.com/hatkirby/chemist), but without the dependency on [verbly](https://github.com/hatkirby/verbly).
+Posts every hour, generating text based off of a data file constructed with a simple syntax.

-It uses my Twitter library [libtwitter++](https://github.com/hatkirby/libtwittercpp) to post to Twitter, and [YAMLcpp](https://github.com/jbeder/yaml-cpp) to read a configuration file.
+It uses [mastodonpp](https://schlomp.space/tastytea/mastodonpp) to post to Mastodon, and [YAMLcpp](https://github.com/jbeder/yaml-cpp) to read a configuration file.

 Examples of `yandere` bots:

-- [@bbbbbbbbbbbaka](https://twitter.com/bbbbbbbbbbbaka) (d-su), which posts inside jokes that no one understands
+- [@baka@beppo.online](https://beppo.online/@baka) (d-su), which posts inside jokes that no one understands

 ## Syntax